dangminh214/Spam-Email-Classifier/README.md

 ### **POST** `/predict`

-Predicts the Iris flower species based on the given feature values.
+Predicts the E-Mail if it is a Spam E-Mail or not

 - **Request Body (JSON):**
   ```json